-Paying Agents; Transfer Agents; Registrar
+Paying Agents; Exchange Agents; Transfer Agents; Registrar

-The Republic has initially appointed The Bank of New York Mellon as paying agent, transfer agent and registrar.
-The Republic may at any time appoint new paying agents, transfer agents and registrars.
+The Republic has initially appointed Citibank, N.A., London Branch as paying agent, exchange agents, transfer agent and registrar.
+The Republic may at any time appoint new paying agents, exchange agents, transfer agents and registrars.
 The Republic, however, will at all times maintain:

-- a principal paying agent in New York City, and - a registrar in New York City or another office as designated by the fiscal agent.
+- a principal paying agent in the city of London, and - a registrar in the city of London or another office as designated by the fiscal agent.